cefn/avatap/docs/optimisation.md

 # Optimisation

-Make debug validation logic depend on Milecastles debug flag, to accelerate story loading
+Make debug validation logic depend on Milecastles debug flag, to accelerate story loading (speed powerup for solar boxes)

 TODO replace non-debug asserts with if and AssertionError?
 This will permit future optimisation by toggling a flag